I’ve already made the claim that 2016 is my best year yet.

-I started a 3-month winter writing challenge with my friends over at Blavity where we write weekly, share our drafts and publish on our own schedule.
+I started a 3-month winter writing challenge with a couple of friends where we write weekly, share our drafts, and publish on our own schedule.
 I am using the challenge as a way to make writing a part of my normal routine.
-It has allowed me to reflect on things that I’ve learned, share my thoughts and helps keep me motivated.
+It has allowed me to reflect on things that I’ve learned, share my thoughts, and helps keep me motivated.

 Earlier this year, I was in the gym faithfully everyday following work.
 I cycled to/from work to see that I was active in more way than one.
 Since relocating, I haven’t cycled nearly as much and I have yet to join a new gym.
 My eating habits took a turn for the worse as well.
 I’ve been doing far less cooking even though it is something that I love to do.
 Meal preparation and homemade lunches will be first to make a comeback.

 My current website gets the job done, but let’s face it, it looks like Craigslist.
 If you happen to stop by again in the future, it’s possible that you’ll notice new features here and there.
 I’ll be redesigning my site in the open with weekly sprints, making changes and updates as I see fit until I am happy and fills me with excite.